China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 1. Daily: Scan RadarAI’s changelog digest to flag updates affecting routing logic — e.g., “Qwen minor release adds confidence field to JSON output.”

-2. Weekly: Run automated tests — invoke all three models with 50 standardized questions and log all key metrics.
+2. Weekly: Run automated tests — fire 50 standardized questions at all three models and log all key metrics.

 In one instance, a minor Qwen update changed the JSON output format: from {"answer": "..."} to {"answer": "...", "confidence": 0.92}.
 Because the team spotted this change early in the RadarAI digest, they validated frontend parsing logic in staging — preventing a production outage.